 When I was twelve years old, I discovered that my best friend Liz’s grandmother had, throughout her adult life, enjoyed a decades-long love affair with Paul Robeson.
 Singer, scholar, Hollywood actor, Broadway star, even political activist – Paul Robeson was a worldwide figure, an astonishing phenomenon, and one helluva controversial ‘catch’.
 Furthermore, my best friend’s grandmother Hazel Dodge was a glamorous blonde, blue-eyed belle with an old-money pedigree whose Danish ancestors had settled in North Carolina in the 1600s.
 I knew her well, as Liz would invite me to spend summers at the Dodge ranch up in Maine – which Hazel shared with her wealthy husband whose mild manner was in notable contrast to that of his eccentric wife.
 The news that Hazel had philandered with the gigantic, imposing and very black singer of “Ol’ Man River” and “Let My People Go” was, to me, a sensational revelation – but, perhaps understandably, no one wanted to talk about it.
 A few years later, on the occasion of one of Hazel’s visits to Liz and her parents in New York, I summoned the courage to ask her about the “Paul Robeson Affair”.
 Hazel’s response was nonchalant and somewhat bemusing.
 “Ah, yes.
 He was something else.
 You’d have liked him … he was involved in a riot at one of your rock concerts.”
 And with that, she flamboyantly flung her scarf around her neck like Isadora Duncan and exited the room.
 I was left to ponder what she could possibly have meant by Robeson’s involvement at one of “my” rock concerts – and, in fact, only recently figured it out.
-For it was on this day, sixty-two years ago, that Paul Robeson was indeed at the very centre of a genuine riot at a genuine proto-rock concert whose line-up had included both Pete Seeger and Woody Guthrie.
+For it was on this day in 1949 that Paul Robeson was indeed at the very centre of a genuine riot at a genuine proto-rock concert whose line-up had included both Pete Seeger and Woody Guthrie.
 The Peekskill Riots, as they came to be known, would leave one hundred and fifty people injured, several of them seriously, in what was the most serious American grass-roots confrontation of the Cold War era and an ominous prologue to the anti-Communist McCarthy witchhunts that would dominate throughout the 1950s.
 But first a little scene-setting.

 By 1949, Paul Robeson was, at the age of fifty-one, slightly past his artistic peak but at the height of his political activism.
 At the Paris Peace Conference earlier that year, Robeson had acknowledged that the Soviet Union was the only nation to outlaw race discrimination, remarking: “It is unthinkable that the Negro people of America or elsewhere … would be drawn into war with the Soviet Union.”